 Tim O’Reilly is the founder and CEO of O’Reilly Media Inc. Considered by many to be the best computer book publisher in the world.
 O'Reilly Media also hosts conferences on technology topics, including the O'Reilly Open Source Convention, Strata: The Business of Data, the Velocity Conference on Web Performance and Operations, and many others.
 Tim's blog, the O'Reilly Radar "watches the alpha geeks" to determine emerging technology trends, and serves as a platform for advocacy about issues of importance to the technical community.
 Tim is also a partner at O'Reilly AlphaTech Ventures, O'Reilly's early stage venture firm, and is on the board of Safari Books Online, PeerJ, Code for America, and Maker Media, which was recently spun out from O'Reilly Media.
 Maker Media's Maker Faire has been compared to the West Coast Computer Faire, which launched the personal computer revolution.

 Jon Bruner is a data journalist who approaches questions that interest him by writing and coding.
 Before coming to O'Reilly, where he is editor-at-large, he was data editor at Forbes Magazine.
 He lives in New York, where he can occasionally be found at the console of a pipe organ.See posts by Jon Bruner

-Dale Dougherty is the President/CEO of Maker Media, which spun out of O'Reilly Media in 2013.
-He is the founding editor and publisher of MAKE magazine and the co-creator of Maker Faire.
+Dale Dougherty is founder and executive chairman of Maker Media, founder and publisher of Make: magazine, and co-founder of Maker Faire.
 Dale has been honored by the White House as a "Champion of Change."
 He's been instrumental in many of O'Reilly's most important efforts, including founding O'Reilly Media, Inc. with Tim O'Reilly.
-Prior to MAKE, he was the developer of Global Network Navigator (GNN), the first commercial website, launched in 1993 and sold to America Online in 1995.
+Prior to Make, he was the developer of Global Network Navigator (GNN), the first commercial website, launched in 1993 and sold to America Online in 1995.
 He was also developer and publisher of Web Review, the online magazine for Web designers from 1995-1999.
 Dale was publisher of the O'Reilly Network and he developed the Hacks series of books.
-He is the author of "sed & awk."See posts by Dale Dougherty
+He is the author of sed & awk.See posts by Dale Dougherty